 There are a number of questions to ask regarding the cost and details of specific centers and fertility programs.
 Some suggested questions are available online in Selecting Your ART Program.
 Some couples want to explore more traditional or over the counter efforts before exploring infertility procedures.
 If you are trying to get pregnant and looking for resources to support your efforts, we invite you to check out the fertility product and resource guide provided by our corporate sponsor.
 Review resource guide here.
-However, if you are looking for testing or options to increase your fertility chances of conception, you can find a fertility specialist with the search tool below:

 Want to Know More?